The Svolta Legend is a well-made and beautifully designed 2-wheel kick scooter that looks super fly!

 Everyday use (from setup to storage)

-Assembly: The Legend does require assembly but this is quick and easy and should take an adult no more than 15 mins.
+Assembly: Assembly is quick and easy and should take an adult no more than 15 mins.

-Folding the frame: The folding mechanism is simple and durable, but it is also a little ‘sticky,’ making it tricky for a child to do.
+Folding the frame: The folding mechanism is simple and durable, but can also prove ‘sticky’, making it tricky for a child to do.
 We always had mom or dad do the folding.

 The frame is folded in three easy steps:

 - Move the stem down to meet the deck